 "WhyHunger embodies all that is good about the human spirit.
 Helping others in need is the simplest form of kindness and they do it on a daily basis."

-Artists Against Hunger and Poverty shared a photo.
+Artists Against Hunger and Poverty is celebrating an anniversary.

 7 days ago